 The full text of the statute reads as follows:

-26150 PC. (a) When a person applies for a license to carry a pistol, revolver, or other firearm capable of being concealed upon the person, the sheriff of a county may issue a license to that person upon proof of all of the following:
+26150. (a) When a person applies for a new license or license renewal to carry a pistol, revolver, or other firearm capable of being concealed upon the person, the sheriff of a county shall issue or renew a license to that person upon proof of all of the following:

 (4) The applicant has completed a course of training as described in Section 26165.

-(b) The sheriff may issue a license under subdivision (a) in either of the following formats:
+(b) The sheriff shall issue or renew a license under subdivision (a) in either of the following formats: